 2020 & 2021 Public Procurement Thresholds

 Procurement thresholds for public sector tenders are updated for 2020.
 Associate Consultant, Carl Rogers, is an expert on public procurement.
-In this post he explains the changes, the importance of contract values and the effects of Brexit.
+In this post he explains the changes and the effects of Brexit.

 The new procurement thresholds affect new tenders from 1st January 2020 to 31st December 2021.
 They have been extended post-Brexit (see below) so the thresholds still apply for 2021.